surifirstpin/biplus_documentation/docs/README.md

 ### Smarter visualization

 It delivers fine tuned and easy-to-read reports and publish them throughout the organisation to access them on web and mobile devices.
-Visualization provides an intelligible pictorial representation of your data for better understanding and provides beautiful dashboard layouts to explore data more efficiently and share them to concerned team members.
+Visualization delivers an innovative pictorial representation of your data in right for better understanding and provides beautiful dashboard layouts to explore data more efficiently and share them to concerned team members.

 Innovative visualizations put your data in the right context to answer any question.
 Explore the shape of data and pinpoint outliers.
 Use advanced analytics integration and geographic calculation to broaden insight.
 And it's fully interactive - easily pan, zoom, and make selections to find insights visually